Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

 http://$prefix-ratings-data-service.azurewebsites.net/
 ```

-Where $prefix is the automatically generated prefix to ensure the webapps have a unique identifier.
+Where $prefix is the automatically generated prefix to ensure the web apps have a unique identifier.

 The URLS can be accessed either through the output of the maven command, or on the Azure portal under the new resource group `$prefix-example-netflix-eureka-rg`